 Local Planning Committees help to support the GI Cancer Institute with these community events and are essential in helping promote the Forum in the local area.

 Pictured above speaking on Survivorship at the Brisbane Engage Forum in August 2014 are Dan Kent, chair of the AGITG Consumer Advisory Panel (CAP), and fellow CAP member, Judy Honor.
 Both Dan and Judy were invaluable in guiding the local committee and organising the Wide Bay regional event because of their own experiences with GI cancer and local knowledge of support services.

 “It is the enthusiastic participation and support from the local community that ensures the Engage Community Forum is well-presented, informative and of value to those that attend”, says Judy.

 “The Forums are a great opportunity to increase awareness of gastro-intestinal cancers and let people know what support and practical resources are available in their local area”, added Dan.

 If you are interested in holding an Engage Community Forum in your local community, or would like more information about Engage Community Forums please email email@example.com or call 1300 666 769.

 The Engage Community Forums project was a Cancer Australia “Supporting people with Cancer” Grant initiative funded by the Australian Government from 2014 to 2016.

-The Engage Community Forums project is currently supported by Newman’s Own Foundation.
+The Engage Community Forums project was supported by Newman’s Own Foundation.